2024 Quality Report on System of Base Registries

-The responsibility for effectively implementing the System of Base Registries lies with the entire government, with the Minister of the Interior and Kingdom Relations (BZK) being specifically accountable for overseeing this system.
+The responsibility for effectively implementing the System of Base Registries lies with the entire government, with the Minister of the Interior and Kingdom Relations (BZK) specifically accountable for overseeing this system.

 The System of Base Registries comprises a series of agreements and measures designed to efficiently manage a select range of data crucial for government tasks.
-This data is recorded in legally ground data collections (the base registers), including their interrelations and the common facilities necessary for collection, distribution, and use.
+This data is recorded in legally grounded data collections (the base registers), including their interrelations and the common facilities necessary for collection, distribution, and use.

 Various parties are involved in the system, such as policymakers, data providers, and data holders (see also: roles (Dutch).
 These parties adhere to a set of system agreements and guiding principles.